Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 vaprovider-Ws-001: Alter VAProvider to add test options for Websocket transport which are; -testCompressionZlib, -compressionLevel, -sendGenericMessage and -jsonExpandEnum

 vaprovider-Ws-002: Alter VAProvider to add test options for Websocket transport -catchUnknownJsonKeys and decode FieldList data

-provider-Ws-001: Alter Provider to add test options for Websocket transport which are; -testCompressionZlib, -compressionLevel

-provider-DebugDump-001: Alter Provider to add option -debugDumpProtocolRWF and -debugDumpProtocolJSON

 Module:  NIProvider
 -----------------